Creating a morning routine and following it as consistently as possible can lead to provide shifts in your life.

 I drink a liter of filtered water while heating up water for a Matcha Tea Latte, Coffee Elevated, or hot tea — it just depends on my mood that morning!
 Then I’ll start making a pre-workout green smoothie, Good Morning Juice, or grab a piece of fruit.
 Super simple.

-Intermission: things like using the bathroom (if you need help with digestion check this article or for more specific concerns let’s chat 1-1), reading a few chapters from a book, reading the news and catching up with what’s going on in the world right now, review my emails for a quick 5 minutes to see if any fires need to be put out, and then getting ready to workout.
+Before working out: reading a few chapters from a book, reading the news or new nutrition studies, and catching up with what’s going on in the world right now, and then getting ready to workout.

 Back home from working out, I’ll typically do some sort of facial massage before I get into the shower like gua sha (it feels great on tense jawlines!) then shower.
 I practice contrast showering towards the end of my shower, which is alternating hot and cold water.
 I do about 20 seconds hot, 10 seconds cold and back again for several rounds, the last round is a cold round and then I hop out.